Statistics for an email communication

 The CSV file has one row for each email sent, rather than one row per recipient.
 This covers the situation where a single customer has multiple products, and therefore receives a number of emails relating to those products.

-The CSV file includes columns called Bounce Soft, Bounce Hard and Complaint, each of which can be TRUE or FALSE depending on whether there has been a soft bounce, hard bounce or complaint for the email.
-The column Bounce/Complaint Details gives information on the reason for the bounce or complaint.
+• Bounce Soft, Bounce Hard and Complaint, each of which can be TRUE or FALSE depending on whether there has been a soft bounce, hard bounce or complaint for the email.
+The column Bounce/Complaint Details gives information about the reason for the bounce or complaint.
 There is also a column called Timestamp that shows the date, time and time zone of the response.